raffs96/system_tap_probe/README.md

 ## How does it work?

-In the usual use case, system tap probes are declared as "marks" in the source code with macros in the format  "DTRACE_PROBEN(my_prog,ciao);"  where N stands for the number of arguments to pass to stap script".
+In the usual use case, system tap probes are declared as "marks" in the source code with macros in the format  "DTRACE_PROBEN(my_prog,ciao);"  where N stands for the number of arguments to pass to stap script.

 Once compiled the mark will become a NOP instruction rounded by 2*N instructions whose task is to  place the parameters for the stap script and restore the status when come back.
 So, when stap is probing , the NOP will be replaced by an int3 instruction and when the program reaches the mark the control will go to the kernel.